Posted / 7th October 2019

 Marketing your services

-Once you’ve decided on your cleaning type and your niche – it’s much easier to develop a marketing plan.
+Once you’ve decided on your cleaning type and your niche – it’s much easier to develop a marketing plan for your cleaning business.
 Of course, word of mouth is your most valuable asset in any sphere.
 However, office blocks and commercial buildings look for their cleaning team in a very different way to domestic searchers.

 Meet your clients where they are!
 If that’s Google Business, get listed!
 If Facebook is where your families in need of help are, let them know you exist!